Melody-Lisa/Folded-Fairy/testing.md

 </details>
 <img width="889" alt="No errors" src="https://github.com/Melody-Lisa/Folded-Fairy/assets/137832068/174478a9-9d01-4e3a-9a87-03ad93a14dea">

+All HTML and CSS tested through the validator returned no errors or warnings.

 ### Lighthouse

 The lighthouse tool within the chrome developer tools has been used to test performance, best practices, accessibility, and SEO.
 Desktop and mobile tests have been run for each page.